 I like big 1ACs with super tight internal link chains.
 Good articulation of your specific scenarios are fantastic.

 Impact debates are a lost art - I believe there is such a thing as 100% defense and will happily vote on it.
-I also love impact turn debates - heg bad, dedev, and warming good are some of the funniest things ever and you will be rewarded for doing them well.
+I also love impact turn debates - heg bad, dedev, and warming good are some of the most fun things ever and you will be rewarded for doing them well.

 Soft left affs need to answer the DA - fuck outta here with Cohn 13, that isn't a coherent DA answer.
 It may affect my impact calculus, but it isn't a whole answer.
 Indicting overall positions with "ahhhh low probability doesnt matter" isn't really something that makes much sense me if they have a strong link chain.
 I think the best way for soft left affs to win is specific defense to the 1NC + good explanation of impact calculus - either/or probably isn't enough.

 Impact calculus.
 Do it.

 Links are risks, not yes-no - I find that internal link comparisons on case v DA debates are good - this is where 2NRs on case are important for me.

 UQ controls the link unless I'm told otherwise - I don't really understand how anything else works tho.

 I won't judge kick unless you tell me to explicitly in the 2NR.